AndrewRPorter/lazy/README.md

 ## Usage

-By default, running `lazy` will yield the top 10 most used commands.
+By default, running `lz` will yield the top 10 most used commands.

 ```
-ruby main.rb
+lazy
 ```

 You can specify the number of commands you want to output by passing in a num (`-n` or `--num`).

 ```
-ruby main.rb -n 1
+lazy -n 1
 ```